Sienci-Labs/Resources/new-content/ncfs-sanding-painting-finishing.md

 Sanding sharp edges helps paint, stain, or varnish adhere better.
 Sharp corners tend to accumulate excess finish, leading to uneven coverage.
 By softening the edges, you ensure that the finish is more evenly applied and visually appealing.

 - **Reduced Risk of Tear-Out**
 Sharp edges are more likely to experience tear-out, especially when cutting or routing.
-By slightly rounding or chamfering the edges, you reduce the chance of fibers breaking off, resulting in a cleaner look.
+By slightly rounding or chamfering the edges you reduce the chance of fibers breaking off, resulting in a cleaner look.

 - **Aesthetic Appeal**
 Softened or rounded edges often look more refined and professional compared to sharp edges.
 The softened profile can enhance the overall visual balance of the project and make the design appear more intentional and polished.